Friday the 13th (2009 film): Writing

 The writers had written a scene in which Willa Ford's character Chelsea is stranded on the lake for hours after she sees Jason standing on the shore.
 Eventually, the girl would tire and drown.
 Shannon and Swift felt this was something they had not seen in slasher films, but later decided to make the death quicker and more visceral.
 A similar incident occurred with Danielle Panabaker's character Jenna.
-Panabaker said Jenna was scripted to survive longer than she did in the final version of the film; Jenna was supposed to escape Jason's lair and recite a "cute line" about a second date with Clay before an elaborate fight sequence that ends in her death.
+Panabaker said Jenna was scripted to survive longer than she did in the final version of the film, where Jenna was supposed to escape Jason's lair and recite a "cute line" about a second date with Clay before an elaborate fight sequence that ends in her death.
 The writers wanted to strike a balance between finding new and interesting ways to kill characters and paying homage to popular death scenes that appeared in installments of the previous series.
-To accomplish this, Shannon and Swift included the presence of a wheelchair and a sweater in Jason's tunnels; the character Mark (Tom McBride) was a paraplegic who was killed by Jason in Friday the 13th Part 2 and Mrs. Voorhees wore the sweater in the original version of Friday the 13th.
+To accomplish this, Shannon and Swift included the presence of a wheelchair and a sweater in Jason's tunnels, because the character Mark (Tom McBride) was a paraplegic who was killed by Jason in Friday the 13th Part 2 and Mrs. Voorhees wore the sweater in the original version of Friday the 13th.

 The writers altered Jason's character.
 Mears describes him as a combination of John Rambo, Tarzan, and the Abominable Snowman from Looney Tunes.
 To Mears, Jason is similar to Rambo because the audience sees him setting up the other characters to fall into his traps.
 Like Rambo, he is calculating because he feels he has been wronged and he is fighting back; he is supposed to be more sympathetic in this film.
 However, Fuller and Form said they learned from their experience with The Texas Chainsaw Massacre: The Beginning not to make Jason too sympathetic to the audience.
 They decided against an origin story because they did not want to focus on Jason's tormented childhood because the producers felt that would "demystify" the character in an unhelpful manner.
 Fuller said, "We do not want him to be sympathetic.
 Jason is not a comedic character, he is not sympathetic.
 He's a killing machine.
 Plain and simple."